fjp/fjp.github.io/collections/_diffbot/2020-02-15-ros-integration.md

 ## Simulation in Gazebo

-To visualise a robot in RViz and use the nodes described so far, the URDF should contain the robo's kinematic description.
+To visualise a robot in RViz and use the nodes described so far, the URDF should contain the robot's kinematic description.
 This is described by `visual` and `origin` tags of `link` and the `joints` connecting them.
 To simulate a robot in ROS using Gazebo the URDF requires dynamic information.
+For this, some additional simulation-specific tags must be added to work properly with Gazebo.
-For this, the URDF specification provides, `collision` and `inertia` tags, which should be added to each `link` tag.
+The URDF specification provides, `collision` and `inertia` tags, which should be added to each `link` tag.

 ## Verifying Transforms